Please note that this post does contain affiliate links.

 With paper piecing, you have to trace the pictures, and then cut them out and layer them on top of one another to get the 3-dimensional effect.
 In Creative Scrapbook Piecing, all the pictures are already broken down for you, so you merely enlarge, copy, and cut.
 If you have your own picture that you would like to piece together, it is a little more work, as you have to trace the outline, then retrace all the various bits that you would like to layer above it.

 You can do the same thing with the lettering and headings on your layouts.
 By cutting out the letters for your heading and raising them slightly with 3D foam squares, you will really make it stand out on your layout.

-The best way to make your 3 dimensional figurine is to first copy the template and then cut it out roughly.
-Place the traced template onto the colored card stock of your choice and secure with adhesive putty.
+The best way to make your 3-dimensional figurine is to first copy the template and then cut it out roughly.
+Place the traced template onto the colored card stock of your choice and secure it with adhesive putty.
 Carefully cut around the tracing, and then remove the copied templates and putty from the card stock.
 Just repeat this process for all the pieces.

 With scrapbook piecing, you can achieve stunning layouts with just a little more time and effort than normal.
 It will be well worth while for all those extra special photographs in your collection.